ksysoev/pdd-action/README.md

 3. For each unprocessed TODO comment (comments without an associated issue URL), it creates a new GitHub issue.
 4. It then updates the TODO comment in the code with the issue URL.

+> **Important:** Make sure to set the appropriate permissions in your workflow file as shown in the example above.
+The action needs `contents: write`, `issues: write`, and `pull-requests: write` permissions to function correctly.

 // TODO: Add section on supported comment formats
 // Labels: documentation
 // Provide examples of TODO comments in different languages